 Chronic obstructive pulmonary disease makes it increasingly difficult for a person to breathe.
 It is not currently possible to cure or reverse the condition completely, but a person can reduce its impact by making some treatment and lifestyle changes.

-According to the Centers for Disease Control and Prevention (CDC), chronic obstructive pulmonary disease (COPD) affects around 16 million people in the United States.
-It is possible that many people who experience COPD symptoms mistake them for a normal sign of aging.
+According to the Centers for Disease Control and Prevention (CDC), chronic obstructive pulmonary disease (COPD) affects around

 The disease can progress for years without shortness of breath or the person being aware of the condition.